herdisheida/CaslteApartments/README.md

 ### 🎬 Getting Started
-You login with the existing account that we made for the video showcase :D or register with a new account by signing up :D
+You can log-in with the existing account that we made for the video showcase :D or register with a new account by signing up :D

 - **Existing Account**:
   - username: michaeljackson